windler/chesspal/README.md

 ## Raspberry pi setup
 The makefile ships with targets to easily setup a fresh Raspian installation.
 However, the arm binaries can be used for manual installation as well.

 To setup a fresh Raspberry pi using makefile targets, add a `.env` based on `.env.example`.
+Further, create a config file `configs/chesspal.raspi.yaml`.
 A working `golang` and `npm` setup is required.
 Then you can run the following commands:

 ```bash
 make release # to generate a new release bundle locally